ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/file-system/client-api/commands/files/upload.dotnet.markdown

-﻿#Commands : UploadAsync
+#Commands : UploadAsync

-**UploadAsync** is used to insert a new file or update content of an existing one in a file system.
+**UploadAsync** is used to insert a new file or update the content of an existing one in a file system.

 ## Syntax